Environmental Issues in the Philippines and New LNG Projects

 04 April 2024 – by Viktor Tachev Comments (0)

 The list of environmental issues in the Philippines is excessively long.
-Environment and natural resources are at risk.
+Environment and natural resources are at risk due to climate change.
 Not only is the country doing not enough to address them, but its fossil fuel obsession has exacerbated the potential impacts.
 Without sustainable development and immediate action to limit LNG project development in coastal areas, the country is single-handedly risking its climate, heritage, marine biodiversity and community well-being.

 Excessive Climate Risk and Environmental Issues Looming over the Philippines